clare228/countdown/README.md

 - First iOS mobile app project
 - App to count down to an event

+# Short demonstration video
-- Youtube video demonstrating functionality of the app: https://youtu.be/gJLDCQ1E1os
+- A short video demonstrating functionality of the app: https://youtu.be/gJLDCQ1E1os

 # Progress
 Completed